240 – Dress Code

 K. Cellular Telephone

-A cellular telephone may be worn with the duty belt or other belt, except where otherwise prohibited by an employee’s standard operating procedures.
-The cellphone must be black or covered by a black case.
+A cellular telephone may be worn with the duty belt or other belt, except where otherwise prohibited by HCSO’s standard operating procedures.
+The cellphone must be black or covered by a black case while in the Class A uniform, and may be worn with the Class B or C uniform if the appearance of the phone and case do not detract from a professional appearance.

-A. The HCSO is committed to accommodating an employee in regard to a dress code issue where the employee proves a unique need due to a bona fide medical condition or a firmly-established religious belief and such condition or belief does not otherwise prevent the employee from fulfilling his or her normally assigned job duties.
+A. The HCSO is committed to accommodating an employee in regard to a dress code issue where the employee proves a unique need due to a bona fide medical condition or a firmly-established religious belief and such condition or belief does not otherwise prevent the employee from fulfilling their normally assigned job duties.

-B. An employee who believes that, for religious or medical reasons, he or she should be allowed to deviate from the dress code policy may request an accommodation from the Sheriff or his or her designee.
+B. An employee who believes that, for religious or medical reasons, they should be allowed to deviate from the dress code policy may request an accommodation from the Sheriff or designee.

-C. The employee may request as many accommodations as may be required by his or her religion or medical condition.
+C. The employee may request as many accommodations as may be required by their religion or medical condition.

-D. A medical condition must be documented by a physician and the HCSO medical director.
-A medical exception must fit within the course and scope of the employee’s normal job duties.
+D. A medical condition must be documented by a physician and a medical exception must fit within the course and scope of the employee’s normal job duties.

-E. The Sheriff or his or her designee must review each request on a case-by-case basis.
+E. The Chief Deputy must review each request on a case-by-case basis.

-1. Circumstances surrounding the request must be investigated in order to determine whether the accommodation must be granted or denied.
+1. Circumstances surrounding the request must be investigated in order to determine whether the accommodation will be granted or denied.

 F. If an accommodation that refers to the wearing of an article of faith is approved, the cost associated with the procuring of and maintaining of the article of faith must be borne by the employee.